oracle/weblogic-kubernetes-operator/site/config-overrides.md

     * This directory, or a subdirectory within this directory, should contain each of your custom situational files.
     * If it doesn't, this likely indicates your Domain Resource configOverrides was not set to match your custom override config map name, or that your custom override config map does not contain your override files.

-* If you fix an error, then your override config map needs to be updated, and the Domain needs to be restarted.

 * If you'd like to verify that situational config is taking effect in the WebLogic bean tree, one way to do this is to compare the 'server config' and 'domain config' bean tree values.
   * The 'domain config' value should reflect the original value in your domain home configuration.
   * The 'server config' value should reflect the overridden value.